She called it “the spin cycle.”

 Here are the steps that actually work, according to the research:

-Name the cycle, not the person.
-Stop saying “You always…” and start saying “Here’s our pattern again.”
+1. Name the cycle, not the person.
+Stop saying “You always…” and start saying “Here is our pattern again.”
 Dr. Stan Tatkin, author of Wired for Love, teaches couples to see themselves as a team fighting a shared enemy.
 The cycle is the enemy.
 Not your partner.

-Identify your attachment style.
-Knowing whether you’re anxious, avoidant, or secure changes everything.
+2. Identify your attachment style.
+Knowing whether you are anxious, avoidant, or secure changes everything.
 It helps you understand why you react the way you do.
 And it helps you predict what your partner needs in moments of stress.

-Stay emotionally present when your partner is hurting.
+4. Stay emotionally present when your partner is hurting.
 This is the hardest one.
-When your partner tells you that you’ve caused them pain, every instinct screams at you to defend yourself.
-But defending yourself in that moment confirms their fear that you can’t be trusted with their feelings.
+When your partner tells you that you have caused them pain, every instinct screams at you to defend yourself.
+But defending yourself in that moment confirms their fear that you cannot be trusted with their feelings.
 Instead, try to hear the attachment need underneath the complaint.

 Recommended read: Wired for Love by Stan Tatkin.
 A neuroscience-based guide to understanding your partner’s brain and building a secure, lasting bond.

-Warning Signs That This Isn’t Just a “Bad Cycle”
+Warning Signs That This Is Not Just a “Bad Cycle”

 Not every toxic relationship is a fixable attachment issue.
 Some situations involve deliberate, repeated manipulation.
-Birch identifies clear warning signs:
+The 2025 weaponised attachment research identified clear patterns of intentional control.
+Birch identifies the warning signs:

-- Your partner denies reality so consistently that you’ve started doubting your own memory
+• Your partner denies reality so consistently that you have started doubting your own memory

-- You apologize constantly for things you didn’t do
+• You apologize constantly for things you did not do

-- The relationship has changed who you are in ways you don’t recognize
+• The relationship has changed who you are in ways you do not recognize

 If these describe your situation, the issue may go beyond an attachment mismatch.
 You may be dealing with a covert narcissist or a pattern of deliberate emotional abuse.
 In that case, the priority is your safety, not fixing the cycle.